PrivacyLion/relay-operator-app/README.md

 ## About Privacy Lion

-**Privacy Lion LLC is a single mission for-profit company.
-Our mission is: To Save Privacy from the Internet.
-All code is open source and purpose-built to empower humans to control their identity and data.**
+**Privacy should pay.
+Now it does.** All code is open source and purpose-built to empower humans to control what they already own - their identity and data.